deepthought84/win11-on-lvm/README.md

 Why?
 I find LVM very practical for managing storage and do not trust bitlocker, nor trust Windows to access my other partitions.

+This is just a first version of the tutorial, I plan to automate it a bit more and make it less tedious (less reboots)

 Footprint: 4GB in Storage, about 1GB in RAM

 Guide assumes you use Debian with LVM on luks2 and have virt-manager installed (not scope of this guide, there should be enough resources about this), should also work on Ubuntu